AusterweilLab/AusterweilLab.github.io/readme.md

 Or just `jekyll serve`.
 Jekyll will then compile the website into a subdirectory (`_site/`) and you can visit it on localhost (`http://127.0.0.1:4000/`).
 Jekyll will monitor the files for changes, and will automatically recompile the website whenever you save a change.
 So just run that command and then you're good to go.

-After you've made changes, you can just copy the contents of `_site/` into the root of our webserver and the site _should_ work.
+After you've made changes, you can just copy the contents of `_site/` into the root of our webserver (/volume1/web on luke) and the site _should_ work.

 ## How to edit the lab members page.